How to manage hair loss due to stress?

 Sleep, breathing, hormonal balance: the invisible pillars

-Quality sleep, deep breathing, and stable hormonal balance are invisible yet essential pillars for hair health.
+Quality sleep, deep breathing, and stable hormonal balance are invisible but essential pillars for hair health.
 Relaxation techniques, such as heart coherence and meditation, can help reduce stress, improve sleep, and promote optimal hormonal balance.

 Effective relaxation techniques (heart coherence, meditation...)